The 10 Best Mascaras for Sensitive Eyes, According to Customer Reviews

 100% Pure Fruit Pigmented Ultra Lengthening Mascara

-This all-natural mascara is formulated with provitamin B5, vitamin E, and oat and wheat proteins to boost lash health and offer a smudge-free, glamorous look for those with sensitive eyes.
+This all-natural, organic mascara is formulated with provitamin B5, vitamin E, and oat and wheat proteins to boost lash health and offer a smudge-free, glamorous look for those with sensitive eyes.

 Lancome Definicils High Definition Mascara